Careers360 Logo

 Potassium (K)

-• Sources: Bananas, oranges, potatoes, and spinach.
+• The sources are bananas, oranges, potatoes, and spinach.

 Sulfur (S)

-• Functions: Protein synthesis, enzyme function, detoxification.
+• The functions are protein synthesis, enzyme function, and detoxification.

-• Sources: A source of this nutrient is in meat, fish, and eggs as well as in garlic and onions.
+• A source of this nutrient is in meat, fish, and eggs as well as in garlic and onions.

 Sodium (Na)